leegal1992/learningsteps-terraform/README.md

   depends_on                    = [azurerm_private_dns_zone_virtual_network_link.postgres]
 ```

-`vm.tf`'s `depends_on` was updated to no longer reference the now-deleted firewall rule, preventing a "reference to undeclared resource" failure.
+I also had to update vm.tf so it no longer referenced the firewall rule I was deleting, otherwise apply would fail immediately.

 ```bash
 terraform plan